requenajorge1995/timaca-db-sync/README.md

 ## How It Works

-1. Reads the last processed request number from last_request_number.txt (defaults to 0 if not found).
+1. Calculates a date range based on `DAYS_BACK` (default: last 5 years).
-2. Connects to SQL Server using pyodbc and environment variables.
+2. Connects to SQL Server using **pyodbc** and environment variables.
-3. Executes a parameterized query to fetch only rows where T1.Numero is greater than the last stored request number.
-4. Appends results to Google Sheets using the Sheets API.
-5. Updates last_request_number.txt with the highest request number from the latest run.
+3. Executes the stored procedure `SPConsultaGl @desde, @hasta`.
+4. Fetches the result set and extracts column headers.
+5. Clears the target Google Sheet and overwrites it with the new data.
+6. Logs the number of records written and the date range used.

 ---